I am thin so I have thin privilege.

 My skin is white, believe me I know, having suffered many blistering sunburns and the removal of multiple growths of malignant skin cancer.
 Yes, I cannot fully appreciate what it is like to be anything but white and probably being pale has brought advantages I am not aware of.
 But, being white also doesn’t mean I have been handed that which I have.
 It seems as if it is not politically correct for me to say that, but say it I will, because it is the truth and saying the truth shouldn’t be incorrect.
 I hurt when I hear what I have earned is a result of privilege.

 When my husband and I started our family we did so with a plan for me to be home.
 We made sacrifices.
 We were poor and I am talking WAY below the federal poverty guidelines.
 We went from the nice homes of our parents to HUD housing.
 To get my husband through graduate school we had student loans.
 But we always had a plan, we stuck to it and we stuck together.
-We knew from the beginning what we valued and what are priorities were and we let those guide us.
+We knew from the beginning what we valued and what our priorities were and we let those guide us.
 Staying home came at a cost, but it was a price we were willing to pay and to be told I was lucky to stay home just somehow doesn’t even begin to cover what it really took to make it happen.

 And I do not have autism.
 Nope.
 I don’t.
 But I am tired of being called normal, or neurotypical, with the implication that because I don’t have one particular something, such as autism, that the world is easier for me.
 I resent that.
 No one should diminish someone else because of something they have or don’t have.
 Everyone has struggles, that is part of the human condition.